lbechberger/ML4NLP/doku_in_progress.md

 ### Classifier selection

 As suggested in the seminar, we used different classifiers with their default settings to work with our selected features.
-The classifiers with the highest scores (Cohen's Kappa) were the random forest classifier and maximum entropy.
+The classifiers with the highest scores (Cohen's kappa) were the random forest classifier and maximum entropy.
 Afterwards we ran a grid search on the random forest concerning the following parameters: *n_estimators*, *max_features*, *max_depth*, *min_samples_split*, *min_samples_leaf*, *bootstrap*, but the grid search never came to an end.
 So, we dropped some parameters of the grid search, namely *min_samples_split*, *min_samples_leaf*, *bootstrap* and came to a score not higher than the score using the default parameters.
 We also ran a grid search on the maximum entropy classifier with the parameter *solver* and on the k-nearest neighbors with the parameters *n_neighbors* and *p* (power parameter for the Minkowski metric).

 We also included k-nearest neighbors, support vector machine and multi-layer perceptron classifiers in order to have a comparison.